-Your audit team will be led by Andrew Cardoza and Helen Brookes will be your audit manager.
+As in the previous year, your audit team will be led by Andrew Cardoza and Helen Brookes remains as audit manager to ensure continuity from previous audits.
 Appendix 2 provides more details on specific roles and contact details of the team.